25th (County of London) Cyclist Battalion

-Men from the unit took part in the campaign in Waziristan (1919), 3rd Afghan War and some were present at the Amritsar Massacre in 1919.
+Men from the unit took part in the early stages of the Waziristan campaign (1919), and in the Third Anglo-Afghan War and some were present at the Amritsar Massacre in April 1919.

+The battalion was transported back from India on H.M.
+Troopship Brandenburg in October 1919.

 Memorials

 Its First World War memorial is located in All Saints Church, Fulham.